ceph/ceph-cm-ansible/roles/testnode/README.rst

     pip_mirror_url: "http://{{ mirror_host }}/pypi/simple"

 A hash defining yum repos that would be common across a major version.
-Each key in the hash will be the name of a yum repo created in /etc/yum.repos.d.
+Each key in the hash represents the filename of a yum repo created in /etc/yum.repos.d.
 The key/value pairs as the value for that repo will be used as the properties for the repo file::

     common_yum_repos: {}